 This has two advantages:

-• Slows down the photographer.
-Sometimes this is necessary in order not to rush to change the angle, but to work with each one more thoughtfully.
+- Slows down the photographer.
+Sometimes this is necessary not to rush to change the angle but to work with each one more thoughtfully.

-• Easier to interact with the model, maintain eye contact when you are not hidden behind the camera.
+- Easier to interact with the model and maintain eye contact when hidden behind the camera.

 Use the Remote to Release the Shutter